DO YOU HAVE QUESTIONS BEFORE YOU APPLY?

 research placements.
 Students will work three hours per week with an undergraduate

-L.E.A.R.N participants will participate in formal research shadowing opportunities,
+will participate in formal research shadowing opportunities (3 hrs/week), aimed at

-aimed at easing participants into the more formal research apprenticeship in the spring
+easing participants into the more formal research apprenticeship in the spring semester.

-semester.
-Participants will gain hands-on experience while learning laboratory techniques,
+Participants have opportunity to gain hands-on experience while learning laboratory

-processing data, and helping with experiments.
-The goal is for L.E.A.R.N.™ students
+techniques, processing data, and helping with experiments.
+The goal is for L.E.A.R.N.™

-to be supported and engaged in the unique hands-on learning that research provides.
+students to be supported and engaged in the unique hands-on learning that research

-This is an exciting opportunity for first-year and transfer students, which will help
+provides.
+This is an exciting opportunity for transfer students.

 How Do I apply?